 These policies benefit both sellers and buyers.
 It helps keep a level playing field for marketers and an opportunity to compete fairly.
 It also facilitates transparency and builds trust with consumers.

-Just last month, the FTC updated its affiliate disclosure policy and endorsement guidelines to include more disclosures aimed toward social media influencers.
+Recently, the FTC updated its affiliate disclosure policy and endorsement guidelines to include more disclosures aimed toward social media influencers.
 Some of the most important highlights that pertain to affiliate marketers include:

 - Affiliates must clearly and conspicuously disclose relationships with merchants, brands, or products on their sites.